Morgan County Jail, IN

 Communication

-- The inmate commissary account is separate from inmate phone and visitation accounts and funds cannot be transferred between them.
+- Commissary, phone, and visitation funds are maintained in separate accounts and cannot be transferred between them.

 - There is a lobby kiosk in the front lobby of Morgan County Jail for deposits or account setup.

-- Funds deposited to a phone number are only available for that specific phone number.
+- Funds deposited to a phone number are only available for that specific number.

 Topic Overviews